vinc3m1/RoundedImageView/README.md

 To Do
 -----

-* Add different ScaleTypes
+* Fix border width when resized with FIT_* and CENTER_INSIDE scaletypes
-* Support for ColorDrawables
+* Better support for ColorDrawables
-* Add programmatic hooks to XML properties

-Known Issues (no  quick fix available)
+Known Issues
 --------------------------------------
 * Does not round images set by ```.setImageResource(int resId)```.
 Use ```BitmapFactory``` and ```setImageBitmap()``` instead.